html-sketchapp/html-sketchapp/README.md

 We were unable to quickly work around these limitations, so we created html-sketchapp.

+You can learn more about this project from the excellent article ["Sketching in the Browser"](https://medium.com/seek-blog/sketching-in-the-browser-33a7b7aa0526) by @markdalgleish.

 ## Why experimental?

 This project is a prototype that allowed us to export most of our Front-End style guide to Sketch.
 The main focus was on exporting the style guide and not on providing a complete solution, therefore there are quite a few known limitations: